As of October 1, 2023, Ontario pharmacists are authorized to prescribe medications for 19 minor ailments that include:

 Patients are encouraged to speak to their pharmacist to find out what healthcare services they offer and whether they are right for their needs.
 Having the legislated authority to prescribe for minor ailments does not mean all pharmacists must offer or provide this service.

-The College has posted answers to some commonly asked questions from patients about minor ailments prescribing.
+The College has posted answers to some commonly asked questions from patients about minor ailments assessing and prescribing.

 Minor Ailments Resources for Pharmacists

-The following resources are available to help pharmacists prescribe for minor ailments safely and with confidence.
+The following resources are available to help pharmacists assess and prescribe for minor ailments safely and with confidence.

 Mandatory Orientation for Minor Ailments Prescribing module